curtisspendlove/curtisspendlove-com/_posts/2016-04-28-25-minutes-of-rock.md

 ## Playlists

 I'm aware of my ... eclectic ... taste in music.
-I'm a little bit Country, a little bit Rock 'n'n Roll (and a little bit Will Smith and Techno).
+I'm a little bit Country, a little bit Rock 'n' Roll (and a little bit Will Smith and Techno).
 But let's take the most socially-accepted playlist and go with it.

 * iCloud Status is Apple Music
 * Any of the following are true: